 Similar to the benefit above, a reverse mortgage allows you to tap into your home equity for a lump sum of cash or monthly payments.
 For this reason it is not earned income and should not effect any entitlement programs such as Social Security or Medicare.
 Once again, seek a tax adviser for specific information pertaining to entitlement programs.

-Reverse mortgages are a government-insured fiancial means to help retirees unlock home equity without having to move from their home, retain home ownership benefits, etc. Foreclosure is an impossibility with a reverse mortgage as there is no monthly interest or principal payments due.
-(Unlike a traditional refinance).
+Reverse mortgages are a government-insured fiancial means to help retirees unlock home equity without having to move from their home, retain home ownership benefits, etc.

-If you are considered about the solvency of the bank who will provide you the equity, it is important to note that the Federal Government fully backs the reverse mortgage program and guarantees all scheduled payments will be received.
+If you are concerned about the solvency of the bank who will provide you the equity, it is important to note that the Federal Government fully backs the reverse mortgage program and guarantees all scheduled payments will be received.